-This farm was established in 1824 by Michael Huffaker, who built four cabins for free black families and later hid fleeing slaves there.
+This farm was established in 1824 by Michael Huffaker who built four cabins for free black families and later hid fleeing slaves there.
 Tours available between Memorial Day and Labor Day on Wednesdays, Saturdays, and Sundays from 1 to 4 p.m. or by appointment.

 Step back in history as you tour one of Illinois' most beautiful and unique show barns, the 1912 Show Barn, or visit the artistic home studio of commercial artist Shelly Rasche.
 Take a pottery class, kick up your heels at a genuine barn dance, or take in a breathtaking prairie sunset.

 Built in 1856, this Italianate building is home of the Aurora Historical Society and where you’ll find historic photos, books, documents and maps covering Aurora’s history from the 1830s to now.
 Tours of fully furnished home & exhibits offered by appointment.
 Season tours begin on Sun., April 10 and will be offered at 1, 2 and 3 pm every Wed. and Sun. through Sept.
 28. They will be closed on July 3 to prepare for Independence Day.
 Tours are free; donations appreciated.

 Incorporated in 1964, the Will County Historical Society exists to connect people and organizations to the county's rich history.
 The Society's museum is housed in the original headquarters of the I&M Canal.
 Built in 1837, the structure played a central role in the design, financing, and construction of the Canal and was placed on the National Register of Historic Places in 1972.
 Changing exhibits highlight the history of Will County and the Canal.
 The Society's extensive collection includes significant county and canal-related records, including maps, plats, land records, obituaries, photographs, newspapers, receipts, and correspondence.